SeisComP/seiscomp/doc/base/glossary.rst

       The general nomenclature of P waves entitles reflections at the topside of boundaries with lowercase letters (m – Moho reflection; c - CMB reflection; i - inner core-outer core boundary reflection), e.g. PmP is a reflected P wave at the Moho.
-Reflections at the bottomside of boundaries get no additional letter, e.g. PP is a reflected P wave at the Earth's surface.
+Reflections at the bottom side of boundaries get no additional letter, e.g. PP is a reflected P wave at the Earth's surface.
 Refracted rays get capital letters (K - through the outer core; I - through the inner core), e.g. PKIKP is a P wave traversing the crust/mantle, the outer core, the inner core, again the outer core and again